mariobox/mariosanchez.org/content/blog/python-eq.md

 ##### Solving systems of equations

-This is the code to solve systems of equations (in this case we want to find the solution of a pair of linear equations: `x + y = 2` and `x + y = 0`).
+This is the code to solve systems of equations (in this case we want to find the solution of a pair of linear equations: `x + y = 2` and `x = y`).
 For the program to work, we should write our expressions putting all our variables and costants together, like this: `x + y - 2` and `x - y`.
 Again, you can cut and paste this code into a Python `.py` file to be able to run it:

 <pre>
 import sympy